Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/jobs/README.md

 ## Features

 - **Job Types**: Jobs are categorized into `Starter`, `Advanced`, and `Prestige` types.
 - **Region-Specific Jobs**: Jobs are tied to specific regions, with limits on the number of active jobs per type in each region.
+Players gain eligibility by owning the region or being on its trusted list.
 - **Permissions Management**: Automatically assigns and removes permissions based on active jobs.
 - **Job History**: Tracks the history of jobs players have taken, including start and end times.
 - **Dynamic Updates**: Ensures compatibility with new features by updating player data as needed.